Jordan-Lie inner ideals of finite dimensional associative algebras: -Perfect inner ideals

 (iii) There is a descending chain of subalgebras $A=A_{0}\supset A_{1}\supset\dots\supset A_{r}=\{0\}$ of $A$ such that $A_{i+1}$ is an ideal of $A_{i}$ and $\dim A_{i}/A_{i+1}=1$ for $0\leq i\leq r-1$. \end{lem}

 \begin{proof} The implications $(ii)\Rightarrow(iii)$ and $(iii)\Rightarrow(i)$ are obvious (as $A^{(i)}\subseteq A_{i}$ for all $i$).
 To prove $(i)\Rightarrow(ii)$, suppose that $A$ is Lie solvable.
 Let $R$ be the radical of $A$ and let $S=A/R$.
 Then $S$ is a Lie solvable semisimple algebra, so by Lemma \ref{lem:sl_n} and Proposition \ref{prop:=00005BA,A=00005D quasi Levi}, $S\cong\bbF^{m}$ direct sum of $m$ copies of $\bbF$ for some $m$.
 If $S=0$, then $A=R$ is nilpotent, so such a chain exists.
 Suppose that $S\neq0$.
 Since all simple components of $S$ are 1-dimensional, all composition factors of the $S$-bimodule $R/R^{2}$ are one-dimensional, so there is a chain of ideals in $A/R^{2}$ with 1-dimensional quotients.
-The lemma now follows by induction on the degree of nilpotency of $R$. \end{proof} \begin{defn} An associative algebra is said to be $1$-\emph{perfect} if it has no ideals of codimension 1. \end{defn}
+The lemma now follows by induction on the degree of nilpotency of $R$. \end{proof} \begin{defn} An associative algebra is said to be $1$-\emph{perfect} if it has no ideals of codimension 1.
+An ideal is said to be $1$-\emph{perfect} if it is $1$-perfect as an algebra. \end{defn}

-We note the following obvious properties of $1$-perfect ideals. \begin{lem} (i) The sum of $1$-perfect ideals is $1$-perfect.
+By using 2nd and 3rd Isomorphism Theorems we get the following properties of $1$-perfect ideals. \begin{lem} (i) The sum of $1$-perfect ideals is $1$-perfect.

 (ii) If $P$ is a $1$-perfect ideal of $A$ and $Q$ is a $1$-perfect ideal of $A/P$ then the full preimage of $Q$ in $A$ is a $1$-perfect ideal of $A$. \end{lem}

 Lemma \ref{1p}(i) implies that every algebra has the largest $1$-perfect ideal. \begin{defn} The largest $1$-perfect ideal $\ccP_{1}(A)$ of $A$ is called the\emph{ }$1$\emph{-perfect radical }of $A$. \end{defn}